shinigami423/Credit_Risk_Analysis/README.md

 - The low risk precision is at 100% and recall(sensitivity) score is 94% with a F-score of 97%.

 ## Summary
+If we must pick one of the available models we used, the EasyEnsembleClassifer algorithms provides the highest sensitivity at 92% and highest precision at 9% along with the highest F-score of 16% for high risk predictions among all the other models.
+The calculated precision is really low to help LendingClub determine the credit risk decision.
+There will be many false positives for high risk customers even with our highest 9% precision.
+That is quite a lot of potential clients lost even if we use our best model.
+However, in conclusion, credit risks predictions are really difficult and I would not recommend any of the models we used to predict credit risks.